DmitryBoiadji/ai-body-tracking/README.md

-# Paying with AI body tracking
+# Playing with AI body tracking

 Using google's mediapipe